aseichter2007/ClipboardConqueror/readme.md

 ```
 |||agentFirst,@agentSecond,#@agentThird,#@@anotherAgentThirdandFourth,##@agentFourth,@@@c,@@@d| and on.
 ```
+Special initializers "! > } %" are supported when batching.

  "@" executes, and it is reccommended to use specifically targeted chaining agents which I have not developed yet.
 I'm hoping someone has used superAGI and can point me a direction.

- "#" Skips execution, or whatever you like, as everything else in Clipboard Conqueror it can be adjusted to your satisfaction in 0instructions.json.
+ "#" Skips execution, or whatever you like, as everything else in Clipboard Conqueror it can be adjusted to your satisfaction in setup.js.

  I like to think of it like feeding a tape, so I can send in the manager every so often to keep track like ###@##@##@#@@@#manager, who knows what you will find with workflows like this that can be shifted and set up in moments and executed by small LLMs in minutes.